Increasing Immigration Scrutiny: New Variations

 - Does the petitioner have the right to control the work of the beneficiary?

-- Does the beneficiary provide equipment, supplies and accessories required by the beneficiary?
+- Does the petitioner provide equipment, supplies and accessories required by the beneficiary?

 - Does the petitioner have authority to terminate and conduct performance reviews?